Monday - Friday

 Determining child custody involves defining the legal and practical responsibilities of a parent or guardian.
 If a dispute over child custody occurs, it can be one of the most emotionally-draining experiences a parent will ever go through.
 Both fathers and mothers can be terrified at the thought of losing custody of their child.
 A good child custody lawyer will help a concerned parent calm such fears, making sure their parental rights are recognized and upheld.

-In most states, there are two primary types of child custody: legal and physical.
-Legal custody refers to parental rights regarding major decisions in a child’s life such as their education and medical care.
+In most states, there are child custody is defined in both legal and physical ways.
+Legal custody refers to right of parents for decision making regarding major decisions in a child’s life such as their education and medical care.
 Physical custody refers to where physically the child resides.
-For example, it may make sense for a very young child to physically reside with the mother, though both parents share in the legal custody of their child.
-Later in a child’s life, it may make sense for the child to physically reside with the father but both parents still have legal custody and jointly make decisions when it comes to education and health.
+For example, it may make sense for a very young child to physically reside with the mother, though both parents share legal custody of their child and make decisions jointly about the care of the child.
+Later in a child’s life, it may make sense for the child to physically reside with the father but both parents still have legal custody and jointly make decisions when it comes to education, medical care, and other important areas that affect their child’s well-being.

-If you are in the San Mateo area and in need of establishing or modifying a custody agreement, it’s time to contact a child custody lawyer in San Mateo today.
+If you are in the Redwood City area or in San Mateo county and are in need of establishing or modifying a custody agreement, it’s time to contact child custody lawyer, Bradley Bayan.

 What is Child Custody in California?

 Joint custody means that both parents have equal rights and responsibilities in raising their children.
 Sole custody means that one parent has full rights to make all major decisions regarding their child’s life, such as where they go to school and what religion they practice.
-In general the courts prefer joint custody but sole custody may be awarded if one parent is unable to fulfill their parental responsibilities.
+In general, the courts prefer joint custody but sole custody may be awarded if one parent is unable to fulfill their parental responsibilities due to unfitness.

-Child custody issues are generally resolved through negotiations between the parties involved in the case, rather than in a court case.
-Custody however can be problematic due to domestic violence or substance abuse.
+Child custody issues are generally resolved through negotiations between the parties involved in the case, rather than going to court.
+However, custody decisions can be problematic if there is domestic violence or substance abuse.
 A court will need to evaluated conduct of a parent when making its determination about custody.

-Establishing paternity is a critical first step for parents in a child custody case.
-It is necessary to establish legally who the parents are of a child.
-In California, there are several ways that a parent can establish paternity.
-For example, if an unmarried couple have a child together, they both sign an acknowledgment of paternity to establish the man as the father.
+Establishing paternity is a critical first step for parents who share a child but were not married.
+It is necessary to establish legally who the father (paternity) is of a child.
+In California, there are ways that a father can establish paternity.
+A mother can also take steps to identify legally the father of her child for the purpose of child support.
+For example one way is if an unmarried couple both sign an acknowledgment of paternity and have it filed.
+The California courts will recognize that document as establishing the man as the father.

 If you’re not sure who the father is, or if you are unsure if you are the father, you may need to get paternity testing to determine the father.
-Establishing parentage is necessary before custody, visitation, or child support will be ordered by a court.
+Establishing paternity is necessary before custody, visitation, or child support will be ordered by a court.
+Knowing the father is beneficial for the child now and in the future, for example, inheritance, social security benefits, and medical or genetic reasons.

 Factors Considered for Joint Custody

-There are many factors that weigh in favor of joint custody, but the most important one is the best interest of the child.
-Joint custody allows both parents to be involved in the child’s life and makes it easier for the child to maintain a relationship with both parents.
+There are many factors that you, your lawyer, and the family court judge weigh in favor of joint custody, but the most important one is the best interest of the child.
+Joint custody allows both parents to be involved in the child’s life and makes it easier for the child to maintain a healthy, loving relationship with both parents.
+As difficult as the personal relationship may be between the parents, they should care more about the relationship between the child and each parent.
+Cooperative coparenting after a divorce or break up of a domestic partnership is in the best interest of your children.
 The courts will always look at what is in the best interest of the child when determining custody.

 Will Children Be Asked to Testify During a Child Custody Hearing?